 Why do my cats run around in the middle of the night? ~ Amanda B.

-Since cats are nocturnal, it's natural that they will be more active at night.
-Since we're often not home during the day, they spend a lot of that time sleeping.
-The phrase "cat nap" comes from cats' habit of sleeping for short bursts over the course of the day.
+Since cats are crepuscular, it’s natural that they will be more active at twilight – around dawn or dusk.
+Since we’re often not home during the day, they spend a lot of that time sleeping.
+The phrase “cat nap” comes from cats’ habit of sleeping for short bursts over the course of the day.
 This is actually more common in nature.
 Humans have created environments where we can sleep safely for long periods of time without predators around, which is foreign to cats and other animals.

 A feeding routine that supplies cats with more energy during the day instead of at night might help in addition.

 My kitten sometimes squeaks, but doesn't meow, is this ok? ~Stephanie Joy S.

 Not every cat meows, and the ones that do, don't always meow in the same way.
 If your grown cat doesn't meow, you should take her to a veterinarian and talk about your observation.
 When it comes to kittens, a squeak, or quieter meow is more normal, but we encourage you to discuss this with a veterinarian who is able to examine the cat.